mb720/sparse/readme.md

 In that way, it is similar to `until` with the difference that `before` is meant to indicate the start of a block, not the end.

 ### Intermediate
-If you don't know how the start and the end of a block looks (because it varie, for example) you can define __predicates__ to match the start and the end of a block.
+If you don't know how the start and the end of a block looks (because it varies, for example) you can define __predicates__ to match the start and the end of a block.

 Let's change our example file a bit, to make parsing slightly more challenging: